shotgunsoftware/tk-core/docs/initializing.rst

 Toolkit is organized into an arrangement of *Pipeline Configurations*.
 Each Project in Shotgun can have one or more Pipeline Configuration entities associated.
 The entity contains information about which Toolkit configuration to use for the project.
-At runtime, an associated location on disk all apps, engines and other resources required to execute.
+At runtime, Toolkit executes from an associated Pipeline Configuration on disk, containing all the code and configuration required to execute.

 .. image:: ./resources/initializing/tk_project.png
     :width: 500px